sascharissling/timewise/README.md

 Content stays centered as the screen grows and has a `max-width: 700px;`.

-## Design & Color Scheme
+## Color Scheme

-I usually take the design part a lot more serious.
-But not this time.

 <img src="./assets/colorscheme.png">

 ## Fonts

 Felt unconventional and used `Comic Sans MS` for everything.
-Because of that I also thought about playing The Sims 1 as a Child and smiled.
+Because of that I also thought about playing The Sims 1 as a child and smiled.
 So that's a great reason to do something.